Steven113/Byte-Shuffled-Array/README.md

 char array with sizeof(type stored in array) * numElements.
 When a item is retrieved the class works out which bytes contained the original item and finds where those bytes were moved to.
-The data stored in those bytes is retrieved and combined to recreate the original item **without unshuffling the array.**.
+The data stored in those bytes is retrieved and combined to recreate the original item **without unshuffling the array**.
 Each byte is also XORed with the key.

 Internally the ByteShuffledArray uses a ShuffledArray of type char to shuffle the bytes and retrieve them.